sifra denissayunáyin dišúa‘ nebiya

 11So Yeshua` replied, “Then let your ‘messiah’ fulfil his duty, but I tell you this, there is no messiah here!”

-7He told his followers to proclaim him a herald of peace, over the voices of the Zealots.
+7Therefore he told his followers to proclaim him a herald of peace, over the voices of the Zealots, who wished to proclaim him a herald of war.
 8The Zealots called out, ‘Oh Son of David, please deliver us!
-Welcome in the name of Adonai!’ and spread their mantles in his path.
+Welcome in the name of Adonai!’ and they spread out their mantles in his path.
 9But his followers waved their palm branches and called out all the louder, ‘Behold, the feet of one who brings good news, who proclaims peace!’
 10If anyone asked who he was, he had instructed his followers to tell them, ‘This is the prophet Yeshua` from Nazareth in Galilee.’

-11However, for the next four months, the Zealots took every opportunity to plant the seed in the minds of the Romans that Yeshua` was a claimant to the throne of Israel.
-12He had not a day’s peace, and he realised that one day he was going to be executed for sedition, and that that day was very near.
+11However, for the next four months, the Zealots took every opportunity to plant the seed in the minds of the Romans that Yeshua` was a claimant to the throne of Israel, and therefore a rebel leader against the power of Rome.
+12He had not a day’s peace, and he realised that one day he was going to be executed for sedition, and that that day was fast approaching.

-17Now, as he was saying this, there was a Roman spy among the crowd, and he heard Yeshua`’s words; at once he reported them to Pilatus.
+6Now, as he was saying this, there was a Roman spy among the pilgrims, and he heard Yeshua`’s words; at once he reported them to Pilatus.

-6. 1As Yeshua` and his emissaries were sitting down to their meal on the evening of the third day of the week, Yeshua` had a vision.
-2And a voice spoke to him saying, “Behold, there sits at this table with you, one who will deliver you up to the priests, even one who dips their bread with you this evening.”
+7. 1As Yeshua` and his emissaries were sitting down to their meal on the evening of the third day of the week, Yeshua` had a vision.
+2And a voice spoke to him saying, “Behold, there sits at this table with you, one who will deliver you up to the Romans, even one who dips their bread with you this evening.”

-3So Yeshua` said to his emissaries, “I will not live to eat the Passover lamb with you.”
+3So Yeshua` said to his emissaries, “I will not live to eat the Passover sacrifice with you.”

-4At once his emissaries questioned him, saying, “Master, what does this mean?”
+4At once his emissaries questioned him, saying, “Master, what do you mean?”

 6All of his emissaries said, “Who is it, Master?
 Surely not me!”

-10At these words, Yudah of Qeriot became angry and rose to leave the room.
-He knew that Yeshua` was somehow aware of his betrayal, but he had gotten his opportune moment, and his excuse to betray his Master; 11he was now convinced that the kingdom which Yeshua` taught was not the same as the one he believed in.
-He believed in the coming kingdom of our father David, but Yeshua` taught the fulfilment of the kingdom of our Father in heaven.
+10At these words, Yudah the Dagger became angry and rose to leave the room.
+He knew that Yeshua` was somehow aware of his betrayal, but he had found his opportune moment, and his excuse to betray his Master; 11he was now convinced that the kingdom which Yeshua` taught was not the same as the one he believed in.
+He believed in the coming kingdom of our father David, but Yeshua` taught the present kingdom of our Father in heaven.

-7. 1After Yeshua` and his emissaries had finished their meal, they left the house to go to the Kidron valley, as was their custom while they were in Jerusalem.
-2They would go to the Mount of Olives to pray each evening that God would act to forgive and save Jerusalem, and that all suffering be avoided.
+8. 1After Yeshua` and his emissaries had finished their meal and sung psalms together, they left the house to go to the Kidron valley, as was their custom whenever they were in Jerusalem.
+2They would go to the Mount of Olives to pray each evening, that God would act to forgive and save Jerusalem, and that all suffering be avoided.

 3As they were passing alongside the brook of Kidron, Yeshua` said to his emissaries, “If the Romans or the High Priest’s police come to arrest me, I want you all to leave me and save yourselves.
 You should go when they come for me.”